-UNC Asheville’s nationally recognized undergraduate research program and the Chemistry Department’s longstanding tradition of undergraduate research is one of the strengths of the chemistry major.
+UNC Asheville’s nationally recognized undergraduate research program and the Department of Chemistry and Biochemistry’s longstanding tradition of undergraduate research is one of the strengths of the chemistry major.
 Undergraduate research is one of the best educational tools to transform students into chemists.

 - Provides hands-on experience using chemical equipment, instrumentation, and theoretical software